Antique Medina Cobblestone creates a permeable driveway to a sustainable country estate. (more pictures)

 After being discovered in 1824 during construction on the Erie Canal, Medina stone soared in popularity.
 More than 40 quarries operated near the village in Orleans County, New York, and stones shipped all over the world for street paving and building projects.

 The same qualities that once appealed to masons—strength, durability, traction and an attractive look—make our reclaimed cobblestones a favorite for customers today.
 Our customers have used recovered Medina cobbles for paving projects (patios, driveways and walkways at homes and businesses), building façades, retaining walls and more.

-One pallet of our salvaged Medina cobblestones includes varying shades of gray, brown, tan, pink and red, and a random mix of sizes.
-Cobbles can range from 6-12 inches long and 4-6 inches wide.
-With this paving material, you can create a visually stunning space with classic charm—a perfect place to both relax with family and wow your guests.
+One pallet of our salvaged Medina cobblestones includes varying shades of gray, brown, tan, pink and red.
+Antique cobblestones can range from 6-12 inches long and an average of 5 inches wide.

 To discover more about the history of our reclaimed street pavers, visit the History section below.